kdheepak/kdheepak.github.io/src/data/blog/how-to-add-line-numbers-for-code-blocks-in-pelican/index.md

 ---
 title: How to add line numbers for code blocks in Pelican
 date: 2015-08-18T02:00:00-06:00
-description:
-  Brief tutorial on adding the right css for getting line numbering for code blocks in pelican ...
+description: guide to adding line numbers to code blocks in Pelican.
 tags:
   - pandoc
 keywords: How to add line numbers for code blocks in Pelican